Back to Blog

 • 3% reported thoughts of ending their lives at least once a month and an additional 6% reported such thoughts 1-2 times in the past six months

-Earlier this year in May, One Voice United held its first-ever Blue Ribbon Commission that spoke on topics surrounding the correctional staff wellness crisis sweeping throughout the industry.
+Earlier this year in May, One Voice United held its first-ever Blue Ribbon Commission to address the urgent crisis of correctional staff wellness affecting the industry.
 The commissioners in this hearing came from all walks of life but were directly connected to the correctional industry.
-While some had first-hand experience in working behind the walls, others came from disparate backgrounds including mental health, business leadership, and faith-based organizations.
-No matter the difference in upbringing, each commissioner had a deep-rooted passion for fixing the crisis.
-Commissioners took testimonies from each of the speakers and listened to their accounts of how their lives have been impacted by the mental health crisis in corrections.
-It’s fair to assume that anyone who either attended or watched the recording of the Blue Ribbon Commission left feeling an overpowering sense of urgency, let alone tears in their eyes.
-It was reported that an average of three correctional officers die by suicide each week.
+While some had firsthand experience working within correctional facilities, others came from varied backgrounds, including mental health, business leadership, and faith-based organizations.
+Despite their different backgrounds, every commissioner shared a deep-rooted passion for fixing the crisis.

 During my time as a jail administrator, one of the hardest-hitting events I had to work through was the death of one of my own.
 She was a bright and talented person.
 Those close to her were close to the agency.
 For months, and even today, I go back and think, “Did I miss any warning signs?
 Were there indicators either I or my staff should have caught?”
 Trying to work through this caused a crisis of my own.
 However, I trusted people that worked in the medical and counseling fields that I could speak with in confidence.
 I realize how fortunate I am to have those resources as most people do not have that advantage.